mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

 What if you need to fetch multiple users in a single query?
 You already have `user` as the property of `data` object, how would you fit another user there?

 `Field Aliases` can be handy in these cases.
-You can give your fields any valid name you want, and the response will match that query.
+You can give your fields any valid name you want, and the response will match that query. (`user` is called a `field` here, you remember that from the previous lesson, right?)

 ```
 // Request